 General magazines have essays, editorials, and news written by journalists for non-experts with photos, cartoons, sidebars, usually sources are not cited.
 They are good for basic information, news, opinions about public policies, etc.

-JSU students and employees can use ALLIES cooperative service, which allow them to walk into a participating library and check out materials using a photo ID or to place online requests and/or check out items from any of the ALLIES libraries (Auburn University, Auburn University at Montgomery, Jacksonville State University, University of Alabama, and University of Alabama at Birmingham).
+JSU students and employees can use ALLIES cooperative service, which allow them to walk into a participating library and check out materials using a photo ID or to place online requests and/or check out items from any of the ALLIES libraries (Auburn University, Auburn University at Montgomery, and the University of Alabama).

 Microforms (mainly microfiches and microfilms) are located on 10th floor.
 They are in-library use only.
 Microforms can be viewed and printed out by using the microform reader machines (located on 2nd floor).

-Most government documents for family and consumer sciences are located on 10th floor under call number TX.
-They are integrated into the regular agricultural collection.
+Most government documents for law are located on 10th floor under call number K. They are integrated into the regular agricultural collection.
 Some pamphlets can be found in the Vertical File cabinets on 2nd floor under SuDoc Classification System.
 For more information on government documents, please click here.

 Normal Working Hours